eYs3D/eys3d_ros/README.md

 - For more information, demos and tutorials about this package, visit [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) page on ROS wiki.
 - Install rtabmap_ros package for melodic:
     `sudo apt install ros-melodic-rtabmap-ros`
+- To launch the example, open a terminal and launch:
+    `roslaunch dm_preview rtab_demo.launch`
 ----------

  ## License